Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Let's say your site is doing brilliantly in many areas.
 Traffic is coming your way via an effective SEO, paid search, social or content strategy.
 Great!

 Unfortunately the people visiting your site aren’t achieving the goal you actually intended them to achieve in the first place.
 They’re not converting.

 ‘Conversion’ may not necessarily be a purchase, although more often than not it can be.
-A conversion may also be an email sign-up, the creation of an account, the completion of a survey, an app download.
+A conversion can also be an email sign-up, the creation of an account, the completion of a survey, an app download.

-According to our report, there are seven main areas that companies need to concentrate on for conversion rate optimisation:
+According to our latest Conversion Rate Optimisation Report there are eight valuable areas that companies need to concentrate on for conversion rate optimisation:

 A/B or multivariate testing

 Companies with significant increases in sales are completing 6.45 A/B and multivariate tests a month, in comparison to the 2.42 test average among those whose sales are decreasing.

 What is A/B testing?
 In very basic terms, you set up two different landing pages, each has a different element from the other.
 Perhaps one has a bright green call-to-action, the other has a slightly less garish colour.
 Your site presents one of these pages to half your traffic, and the less garish one to the other half.